bglezseoane/gitcher/README.md

 Read the man of this tool to known more about its use.

-> Note about man pages: if you use `pip` or python manual method to install this program, assert that man directories of your python environment are added to your `MANPATH` to can get this program's man pages with the `man` command.
+> Note about man pages: if you use `pip` method to install this program, assert that man directories of your Python environment are added to your `MANPATH` to can get this program's man pages with the `man` command.
 Python might install man pages in default machine level directories.